litnimax/odoo_asterisk/README.md

 # NOTE
 **This project was a prototype.
-Got to oduist.com for the production Asterisk integration.**
+Please visit [Oduist.com](https://oduist.com) to get the production grade Asterisk / FreeSWITCH / Twilio integration with Odoo.**

 As a result of experience of this work new solutions were sucessfully implemented.